West Michigan Advisors LLC Has $1.62 Million Position in Broadcom Inc. (NASDAQ:AVGO)

 Broadcom Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Friday, June 30th.
-Shareholders of record on Thursday, June 22nd were paid a dividend of $4.60 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, June 30th.
+Shareholders of record on Thursday, June 22nd were issued a dividend of $4.60 per share.
 This represents a $18.40 dividend on an annualized basis and a yield of 2.11%.
-The ex-dividend date of this dividend was Wednesday, June 21st.
-Broadcom’s payout ratio is 57.63%.
+The ex-dividend date was Wednesday, June 21st.
+Broadcom’s dividend payout ratio (DPR) is 57.63%.

-In other news, insider Charlie B. Kawwas sold 1,645 shares of Broadcom stock in a transaction that occurred on Thursday, June 8th.
-The stock was sold at an average price of $801.33, for a total transaction of $1,318,187.85.
-Following the completion of the transaction, the insider now directly owns 75,290 shares in the company, valued at approximately $60,332,135.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, insider Charlie B. Kawwas sold 1,645 shares of the company’s stock in a transaction that occurred on Thursday, June 8th.
-The stock was sold at an average price of $801.33, for a total value of $1,318,187.85.
-Following the transaction, the insider now directly owns 75,290 shares of the company’s stock, valued at approximately $60,332,135.70.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Kirsten M. Spears sold 6,000 shares of the business’s stock in a transaction that occurred on Thursday, June 8th.
-The shares were sold at an average price of $797.82, for a total value of $4,786,920.00.
-Following the transaction, the chief financial officer now owns 35,085 shares of the company’s stock, valued at approximately $27,991,514.70.
+In other news, insider Charlie B. Kawwas sold 1,645 shares of the company’s stock in a transaction on Thursday, June 8th.
+The shares were sold at an average price of $801.33, for a total value of $1,318,187.85.
+Following the completion of the transaction, the insider now owns 75,290 shares in the company, valued at approximately $60,332,135.70.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+In other news, CFO Kirsten M. Spears sold 6,000 shares of the company’s stock in a transaction that occurred on Thursday, June 8th.
+The stock was sold at an average price of $797.82, for a total transaction of $4,786,920.00.
+Following the completion of the sale, the chief financial officer now owns 35,085 shares in the company, valued at $27,991,514.70.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Charlie B. Kawwas sold 1,645 shares of the firm’s stock in a transaction dated Thursday, June 8th.
+The shares were sold at an average price of $801.33, for a total transaction of $1,318,187.85.
+Following the completion of the sale, the insider now owns 75,290 shares of the company’s stock, valued at approximately $60,332,135.70.
 The disclosure for this sale can be found here.
-2.20% of the stock is owned by insiders.
+2.20% of the stock is owned by company insiders.

 Broadcom Inc designs, develops, and supplies various semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates in two segments, Semiconductor Solutions and Infrastructure Software.